 Social Health Protection Project

-The USAID Social Health Protection Project in Cambodia (SHP), implemented by University Research Co., LLC (URC) and partners, aims to support the Royal Government of Cambodia (RGC) to continue progress towards universal health coverage by supporting the expansion of the Health Equity Fund (HEF) system and other social health protection mechanisms throughout the country.
-Working closely with the Cambodian Ministry of Health, the USAID SHP Project collaborates with Australia’s aid agency, the World Bank, the Korean International Cooperation Agency (KOICA) and the German Federal Ministry for Economic Cooperation and Development (BMZ) to support the national HEF system, which provides poor households with free access to public health services thereby creating more access to preventive care, increasing financial stability for those most at risk of a catastrophic health event, and decreasing the prevalence of serious illness.
+Helped the Royal Government of Cambodia (RGC) to continue progress towards universal health coverage by supporting the expansion of the Health Equity Fund (HEF) system and other social health protection mechanisms throughout the country.
+Worked closely with the Cambodian Ministry of Health, collaborated with Australia’s aid agency, the World Bank, the Korean International Cooperation Agency (KOICA), and the German Federal Ministry for Economic Cooperation and Development (BMZ) to support the national HEF system, which provides poor households with free access to public health services thereby creating more access to preventive care, increasing financial stability for those most at risk of a catastrophic health event, and decreasing the prevalence of serious illness.

 Through this project, URC and its partners Buddhism for Health (BFH), Partnership for Better Health (PBH), the Open Institute (OI), and the Nossal Institute of Global Health at the University of Melbourne (Nossal) bring together extensive experience in strengthening and implementing HEFs in Cambodia, devising innovative local governance strategies for SHP, conducting research and evaluations to produce an empirical foundation for advancing SHP, and local capacity building in Cambodia and globally to meet these objectives.